yfuruyama/Extension-Reloader/README.md

 License
 -------------------------------
-This Chrome Extension is distributed as MIT license.
+Extension Reloader is distributed as MIT license.